infancy & pregnancy loss

 It is with much gratitude that I welcome you to Sacred Journey Pathways, a Community Centre for Death Care and Education.
 Although we all have different roles, our end goal is the same: to serve the family in the best way possible with the highest level of compassion, professionalism, and understanding.

 For those who have not yet met me personally, my name is Holly, and I am the founder of Sacred Journey Pathways.
-I have worked in the death, dying and bereavement world for the past 15 years.
-I have served as a Forensic Autopsy Tech, having assisted in over 4000 autopsies…and counting!
+I have worked in the death, dying and bereavement world for the past 15 years; some of which has been served as Funeral Home staff.
+As a Forensic Autopsy tech/trainer, I have had the pleasure of assisting in over 4000 autopsies…and counting!
+And as a Coroner, I have seen the immediate shock of death itself.

 Throughout these 15 years, I have seen a huge gap between the morgue and the funeral home.
 I will be the first to admit that before I really understood what happens in a funeral home, my morgue work was lacking the care and attention that I now see is vital for this type of work.
 I didn’t see the need to stitch properly because I knew the funeral home would do it.
 I didn’t dry off the body, nor did I bother with leaving the carotids long.